 Recall that RG = NX - PCF, and that PCF is a decreasing function of the real interest rate.
 Thus as the real interest rate falls, the reserve gain falls.
 Intuitively, a fall in the interest rate makes domestic assets less attractive relative to foreign assets.
 Thus domestic residents want to trade more domestic currency for foreign currency in order to buy foreign assets, and foreign residents want to trade less of their countries' currencies for the domestic currency to buy domestic assets.
-To prevent these changes from causing the exchange rate to depreciate, the central bank must provide foreign currency in exchange for domestic currency -- that is, its reserve gain must fall.
+To prevent these changes from causing the exchange rate to depreciate, the central bank must provide foreign currency in exchange for domestic currency - that is, its reserve gain must fall.

 At some point, the interest rate becomes sufficiently low that the reserve gain reaches zero.
 Once this point is reached, the central bank cannot lower the real interest rate further.
-We let \overline{r} denote the interest rate that results in a reserve gain of zero.
+We let \bar{r} denote the interest rate that results in a reserve gain of zero.

 Because the central bank cannot set the interest rate freely under a fixed exchange rate, our assumption about how it conducts monetary policy has two parts.
 First, if the central bank can set the real interest rate according to the usual MP relationship, r = r(Y), it does so.
-Second, if following its usual rule is not feasible -- that is, if it would lead to RG < 0 -- the central bank sets the real interest rate to the lowest feasible level, \overline{r} .
+Second, if following its usual rule is not feasible - that is, if it would lead to RG < 0 - the central bank sets the real interest rate to the lowest feasible level, \bar{r} .
 We can express this as:

-$$r = \begin{cases} r(Y) & \text{if } NX(\bar{\varepsilon}) - PCF(r(Y)) \ge 0\\ \overline{r} & \text{otherwise.} \end{cases}$$ purchase domestic currency to obtain high-yielding domestic assets, and it can meet this demand simply by printing money.
+$$r = \begin{cases} r(Y) & \text{if } NX(\overline{\varepsilon}) - PCF(r(Y)) \ge 0 \\ \overline{r} & \text{otherwise.} \end{cases}$$

+This discussion shows how fixing the exchange rate constrains monetary policy.
+The central bank is free to set a high interest rate, since this only leads foreigners to want to purchase domestic currency to obtain high-yielding domestic assets, and it can meet this demand by printing money.
 But it faces a limit to its ability to lower interest rates.
 When domestic interest rates are low, people want to convert domestic to foreign currency.
 And since the central bank cannot print foreign currency, it has a limited ability to meet this demand.